dressedinblack5/rk-r65/README.md

 In addition, it also seems not to support VIA, VIAL, SOCD, OpenRGB, SignalRGB, eruption (Linux), kanata (Linux), RK official software anymore or ```WHATEVER_ENABLE = yes``` is set in rules.mk), IT JUST DOESN'T WORK!
 Please, read this [#issue](https://github.com/qmk/qmk_firmware/issues/24085).

 *Major efforts are subject to keycode Deprecation Notices made by QMK, as they mention on 11/2024 changelog, and RGB matrix layout fix to respective keys/values.
 You are always encouraged to visit [QKM Docs](https://docs.qmk.fm/) for further modding.
-Also you can always use the first release as a rollback point, as long as it contains stock settings with funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly*.
+Also you can always use the first release of this repo as a rollback point, as long as it contains stock settings with funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly*.

 Special thanks to @sdk66 for sharing the initial firmware files and @irfanjmdn, @NieblaDev, @iamdanielv colaboration for fixing a major portion of the code. @qmk of course!